AdobeDocs/adobeio-events/support/faq.md

 I/O Events supports [webhooks](../intro/webhooks_intro.md) for near-real time notifications (push) as well as [a Journaling API](../intro/journaling_intro.md) (pull) to grab groups of events at a time.

+#### Are there other ways to access I/O Events?

+Yes:
+- [Azuqua](https://www.azuqua.com) provides connectors for both AEM events and Analytics Triggers events.
+- [Microsoft Flow](https://flow.microsoft.com) has a connector for Creative Cloud Asset events.

 #### How far back are I/O Events available via the Journaling API?

 Adobe I/O stores 7 days of subscribed events that can be retrieved via the Journaling API.